Powered by flickr embed.

 Dead Bird Surveillance

 Dead bird surveillance is another tool to monitor the presence and spread of viruses in the environment.
 Reports of dead birds have declined in recent years and this number continues to wane.
-In 2017, the District received 44 dead bird reports and 2 of the 3 tested were WNV positive.
 For information on reporting a dead bird, you can find out more here.

 Sentinel Chicken Surveillance